Zoe-R27/Patterns/README.md

 ## Brief Description and Analysis of Patterns

-More detailed descriptions of the patterns can be found in the `PatternExplaination` directory.
+More detailed descriptions of the patterns can be found in the `PatternExplanation` directory.

 ### Adapter
 An example of this can be found in the service package.